 Imagine you're baking a cake, and the recipe calls for two eggs for every cup of flour.
 If you want to double the cake, you'll need four eggs for two cups of flour.
-What remains constant in this scenario is the ratio between the number of eggs and the amount of flour.
+And what remains constant in this scenario is the ratio between the number of eggs and the amount of flour.
 This constant relationship is similar to the constant of proportionality in an equation, a fundamental concept in mathematics and various fields of science.

 Main Subheading